NFIBrokerage/beeline/README.md

 ![Actions CI](https://github.com/NFIBrokerage/beeline/workflows/Actions%20CI/badge.svg)

-a tool for building in-order GenStage topologies for EventStoreDB
+a tool for building in-order GenStage topologies for EventStoreDB, not to bee confused with honeycomb beelines

 ## Installation